 It was fifty miles before I came upon a baobab, as regal as ever, and with a green background here.

 When I reach the Atlantic where all the resorts are, many catering to packaged tours from Europe, I will be looking for an outdoor store with tents.
 The zipper on my tent is kaput.
 I initially tried using paper lips to hold the flap together, but not very effectively.
-If the mosquitoes become an is sure I could use duct tape or semi-smother myself by letting the rainfly hug the opening.
+If the mosquitoes become an issue, I could use duct tape or semi-smother myself by letting the rainfly hug the opening.
 In the meantime I have temporarily hung a colorful exotically-patterned wrap-around skirt I found along the road over the entry to my tent.
 When I saw it I thought it was a fabric that would please Janina.
-Later I realized it might have been an offering from the gods to aid my tent crisis.
+Later I realized it might have been a guardian angel coming to my rescue to aid my tent crisis.
 It pretty much keeps the flying insects out, but not the ants.